Santa Rita massacre: Dutch journalists

 The journalists were arrested by the Treasury Police on 11 March for making contact with FMLN guerrillas.
 They were questioned for around four to five hours and then released.
 Koster later made remarks of his arrest saying, "it was just another way for the military to intimidate us into discontinuing our reports on El Salvador."
 A few days later, the Maximiliano Hernández Martínez Anti-Communist Brigade, a far-right death squad named after former President Maximiliano Hernández Martínez, published a list of 35 journalists they intended to kill for being "Soviet-Cuban-Sandinist accomplices," but none of the Dutch journalists were on the list.
-The fact that non of the men were on the list convinced Koster to continue with his team's reporting despite the others being concerned about the situation.
+The fact that none of the men were on the list convinced Koster to continue with his team's reporting despite the others being concerned about the situation.
 The team planned to head for Chalatenango, an area that was mostly held by the guerrillas, on Wednesday 17 March to film the fighting in the area.

 Massacre

-The journalists left the hotel for Chalatenango at 2:00pm local time on 17 March.
-They picked up an FMLN commander, "Commander Óscar," and a child soldier, "Rubén," who was their guide for the trip in San Salvador.
-At around 4pm, the crew stopped at a bridge colloquially called "the Golden Bridge," which marked the border between government and guerrilla territory, and they filmed themselves with the soldiers guarding the bridge.
+The journalists left the hotel for Chalatenango at 3:00 p.m. on 17 March.
+They picked up "Commander Óscar", a commander of the Farabundo Martí Popular Liberation Forces, and "Rubén", a child soldier who was their guide for the trip in San Salvador.
+At around 4 p.m., the crew stopped at a bridge colloquially called "the Golden Bridge", which marked the border between government and guerrilla territory, and they filmed themselves with the soldiers guarding the bridge.